Patti Smith’s Advice on Life

 Now that I’m here, my greatest urge is to speak to you of dental care.
 My generation had a rough go dentally.
 Our dentists were the army dentists who came back from World War II and believed that the dental office was a battleground.
 You have a better chance at dental health.
-And I say this because you want at night to be pacing the floor because your fuse is burning inside of you, because you want to do your work, because you want to finish that canvas, because you want to help your fellow man — you don’t want to be pacing because you need a damn root canal.
+And I say this because you want at night to be pacing the floor because your muse is burning inside of you, because you want to do your work, because you want to finish that canvas, because you want to help your fellow man — you don’t want to be pacing because you need a damn root canal.

 And then — boom! — the classic Patti Smith stealthy sagacity that slips in through the back door to deliver a powerful point.
 Recounting her early days in New York City — roaming the streets with her soulmate, Robert Mapplethorpe, and being so poor that they frequently dined on the starving-artist staple of lettuce soup — Smith considers a profound human universality:

 Pinocchio went out into the world.
 He went on his road filled with good intentions, with a vision.
 He went ready to do all the things he dreamed, but he was pulled this way and that.
 He was distracted.
 He faltered.
 He made mistakes.
 But he kept on.
 Pinocchio, in the end, became himself — because the little flame inside him, no matter what crap he went through, would not be extinguished.

 And do you know what I found after several decades of life?
 We are Pinocchio over and over again — we achieve our goal, we become a level of ourselves, and then we want to go further.
 And we make new mistakes, and we have new hardships, but we prevail.
 We are human.
 We are alive.
 We have blood.